 New Zealand’s entire coast is at risk of tsunami.
 These maps show scenarios for Hawke’s Bay for tsunami coming from both a very large local earthquake or from across the Pacific Ocean.
 An event of this scale may happen on average only once in 2,500 years, i.e. this is one of the worst case scenarios.

-Community response plans are to follow.
-These tsunami modelled results will be used by District and City Councils working with local people to prepare community response plans and evacuation maps.
+The tsunami modelled results are being used by District and City Councils working with local people to prepare community response plans and evacuation maps.
 If you are keen to be involved, please contact your local Council for information.

 |Self evacuation after a strong earthquake is vital to avoid being caught in a damaging Tsunami.
 Hastings Mayor Yule inspects tsunami damage in Thailand 2005.